overtrue/socialite/README.md

 </p>

 <p align="center">Socialite is an OAuth2 Authentication tool.
-It is inspired by [laravel/socialite](https://github.com/laravel/socialite), You can easily use it in any PHP project.</p>
+It is inspired by <a href="https://github.com/laravel/socialite">laravel/socialite</a>, You can easily use it in any PHP project.</p>

 For Laravel 5: [overtrue/laravel-socialite](https://github.com/overtrue/laravel-socialite)